azurestaycationbysiaos/siaos1525/outstatic/content/posts/long-weekend-staycation-azure.md

 ![Azure Beach](/images/blog/long-weekend-azure-staycation/azure-beach.webp)

 Quick note before you plan around any of this: [wave pool and beach access are paid separately at Azure's pool cashier with a visitor's pass](https://azurestaycationbysiaos.com/amenities) — it's not automatically included in your staycation rate, so budget for it and confirm current pool schedules with your host before arrival.
-Outside food isn't allowed inside the Azure Beach and wave pool area itself, so takeout from the retail strip or the gate-side spots below is for your unit — inside the beach area, your options are what's sold on-site, like The Sands and the Beach Bar.
+Outside food isn't allowed inside the Azure Beach and wave pool area itself, so takeout from the retail strip or the gate-side spots below is for your unit — inside the beach area, your options are what's sold on-site in The Sands Bistro.
 Worth knowing too: [the unit itself comes stocked for downtime](https://azurestaycationbysiaos.com/inclusions) — PS4, karaoke, board and card games, a projector, Netflix, a full kitchen, and hot-and-cold bathroom essentials — so the in-between hours aren't dead time, they're just a different part of the itinerary.

 For meals in the unit, **Grab** and **Foodpanda** both deliver into the property without any extra hassle.
 Ordering from a vendor that isn't on either app is fine too — just have it picked up at the lobby, since third-party riders generally aren't allowed straight up to the tower.